digitallawyer/openlegaldictionary/_definitions/horse.md

 permalink: "/definitions/horse.html"
 body: An animal of the genus equus and species caballus.
 In a narrow and strict sense, the term Ib applied only to the male, and only to males of four years old or there-abouts, younger horses being called “colts.”
-But even ln this sense the term Includes both stallions and geldings.
-In a wider sense, and as generally used ln statutes, the word is taken as nomcn gcneralissimum, and in-cludes not only horses strictly so called, but also colts, mares and fillies, and mules and asses.
+But even in this sense the term Includes both stallions and geldings.
+In a wider sense, and as generally used in statutes, the word is taken as nomcn gcneralissimum, and in-cludes not only horses strictly so called, but also colts, mares and fillies, and mules and asses.
 See owens v.
 State, 38 Tex.
 557; Ashworth v.
 Mounsey, L. R. 9 Exch.
 187 ;.Pul-len v.
 State, 11 Tex.